 3. Events must end by 1 a.m.
 Starting and closing times for parties must be included on advertisements.

 4. There must always be at least one Monmouth University police officer present.
 The required amount of police officers may vary due to the anticipated crowd and/or nature of the event, i.e. concerts with public ticket sales.
 The decision to deploy more than one officer will be determined by the University police in conjunction with other administrative officials.
 Generally this decision will be made in advance of the scheduled date of event.
 The officers will be paid for by the sponsoring organization.

 5. The organization’s advisor or chaperon must be present during the entire function.
 This person must be a member of the Monmouth University faculty, staff, or administration.

 6. If the organization is planning on hiring an entertainer (i.e. band, DJ, etc.), the organization’s advisor or the student activities office must call to request a contract.
 Students are not authorized to request a contract or commit a Monmouth University club or organization to a contract; if this occurs, the student or the student organization assumes all responsibility for payment and liability.
 All contracts must be reviewed by the Vice President and General Counsel and changes must be made as he indicates.
-Only the Vice President for Student Services may sign the contract.
+Only the Vice President for Student Life and Leadership Engagement may sign the contract.

 7. All Monmouth University students must present their University ID upon entering the activity or event.

 8. Monmouth University will admit only those guests who are 18 years or older and possess a valid University ID.